What is Real8

 Supervised Transport involves workers transporting and/or supervising young people for a variety of activities.
 Such activities can include appointments for any of the children/young people such as medical, counselling or psychotherapy.
 We can also provide AM and PM school transport, and other supervised transport services to support parents and carers.

 Early Intervention / Diversionary

 Our support workers and youth workers will reach out and work with children/young people who are at risk or disadvantage such as poverty, violence, family breakdown, homelessness, issues at school, and self-awareness.
-We look at the risk factors affecting a child / young person and how we can work towards reducing these factors to accomplish positive results.
+We look at the risk factors affecting a child or young person and how we can work towards reducing these factors to accomplish positive results.
 We provide a holistic approach to working with young people that is evidence and best practise based framework.

 Respite care provides the child/young person’s usual carer with a break from their responsibilities as carers.
-Our ReaL8 program provides highly trained and qualified support workers to provide structured, meaningful activities ensure the child/young people have a positive experience.
+Our ReaL8 program provides highly trained and qualified support workers to provide structured, meaningful activities to ensure the child/young people have a positive experience.